I want to become a full time taxidermist. Can you offer any advice?

-There are a few suppliers in the UK.
-An internet search for "taxidermy supplies UK" will find them.
+There are a few suppliers in the UK and an internet search for "taxidermy supplies UK" will find them.

 Can you recommend a taxidermist?
 Who is my local taxidermist?

-Commissioning a piece of taxidermy is similar to commissing an oil painting - would you choose the person at the end of your street or would you look for an artist whose work you like and price you can afford?
-Please see our Choosing a Taxidermist page which will help.
+Commissioning a piece of taxidermy is similar to commissioning an oil painting - would you choose the person at the end of your street or would you look for an artist whose work you like and price you can afford?
+Please see our page on Choosing a Taxidermist which will help.